ryangallen/pet-tracker/README.md

 * breed
 * birthday

-The petstore wants to be able to:
+The pet store wants to be able to:

 * list all pets
 * list all dogs